 The ground snow loads to be used in determining the design snow loads for roofs shall be determined in accordance with the reliability-targeted (strength-based) ground snow load values in Chapter 7 of ASCE 7 or Figures 1608.2(1) through 1608.2(4) for the contiguous United States and Table 1608.2 for Alaska.
 Site-specific case studies shall be determined in accordance with Chapter 7 of ASCE 7 and shall be approved by the building official.
 Snow loads are zero for Hawaii, except in mountainous regions as approved by the building official.
-Snow load justification shall be submitted to the building official to be approved where site elevation above sea level and the mapped elevation from the ASCE 7 Hazards Tool, or the equivalent Geodatabase used, differ by more the maximum of the following:
+Substantiating data for ground snow load shall be submitted to the building official where site elevation above sea level and the mapped elevation from the ASCE 7 Hazards Tool, or the equivalent Geodatabase used, differ by more the maximum of both of the following: